sdziallas/comp55/docs/labs/7-Interface.md

 Step 4: Change ```ExpressionManager``` to pass in ```Emotional```

-Step 5: Make an ```EmotionalCharacte```r
+Step 5: Make an ```EmotionalCharacter```

 You have to figure out what the goal is going to be of the interface lab and how to improve it.
 What am I going to ask them to do?
-Make a new class that they can then implement so that they create their own emotional state.
+Make a new class that they can then implement so that they create their own emotional state or have them build them build something completely new.